 The American Craft Spirits Association, in cooperation with the Illinois Corn Marketing Board, sanctioned the Heartland Whiskey Competition to honor a grain that is all important to our industry.
 The competition was held at CH Distillery in Chicago, IL on June 4th.

 In addition to gold, silver, and bronze medals, craft producers in one of the 13 corn-supported states competed for a “Best of State” award.
 This competition included state awards for: Illinois, Iowa, Indiana, Wisconsin, Minnesota, Missouri, Kansas, Kentucky, Ohio, Michigan, Colorado, North Dakota, and Texas.
-The results will be announced the end of July.

 August 2018 featured this special event.
 Four ACSA member distilleries, who won ACSA’s lottery, showcased their spirits at two exclusive events at BevCon in Los Angeles, Sunday, August 19 through Tuesday, August 21.